igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

-* Show inventory on status screen
+* When navigating by the world edge, tiles on the opposite end are also marked as visited
 * Create pawn shop
 * Create fast travel by introducing subway (can only travel to visited areas!)
 * Ensure you can take stairs back to previous floor when inside a building, (last floor has no stairway up!)